alanrob17/ASP.NET-Core-Razor-Pages-Web-Development/README.md

-# Build ASP.Net Core Web API's
+# ASP.NET Core Razor Pages Web Development

-These are my notes from a course I am doing on creating a Web API and an MVC Web application that consumes the API data.
+These are my notes from a course I am doing on creating a Razor Web Pages application.